-Our Mole Whacker Trap is the most uncomplicated scissor mole trap design on the market but provides maximum effectiveness, while allowing the trigger plate to be easily adjusted up for various soil conditions.
+Our Mole Whacker Trap is the most uncomplicated scissor mole trap design on the market.
+Still, it provides maximum effectiveness while allowing the trigger plate to be easily adjusted up for various soil conditions.

 Mole Whacker Trap Price And Shipping Breakpoints

 - $9.95 each for orders up to 11 items

 - Orders of 1-11 ship for a $14.95 flat fee

 - Orders of 12-35 ship for a $22.95 flat fee

 - Orders of more than 35 ship for free